taofit/csv-json/README.md

 category_1,category_3,item_2
 ```

-The task is to respond with the following schema:
+The result shows the following schema:

 ```json
 {